 Here's a word to employ more frequently at the beginning of any question:

-If you need help with technology selection, please don't hesitate to call on my colleagues at RSG.
+If you need help with MarTech vendor evaluations or selection, please don't hesitate to call on my colleagues at RSG.